qutip/qutip-tutorials/tutorials-v5/time-evolution/022_v5_paper-smesolve.md

 ## Comparison of Results

 We plot the averaged homodyne current $J_x = \langle x \rangle + dW / dt$ and the average system behaviour $\langle x \rangle$ for 500 trajectories.
-This is compared with the prediction of the regular `mesolve()` solver that does not include the conditioned trajectory.
+This is compared with the prediction of the regular `mesolve()` solver that does not include the conditioned trajectories.
+Since the conditioned expectation values do not depend on the trajectories, we expect that this reproduces the result of the standard `me_solve`.

 ```python
 stoc_meas_mean = np.array(stoc_solution.measurement).mean(axis=0)[0, :].real